No products in the basket.

 There are few things in life that compare to the sheer thrill and delight of flinging yourself from a cliff into the wild ocean below.
 Coasteering, which involves just that, is guaranteed to make you feel alive.
 I have been coasteering several times, but few places can compare to the Causeway Coast.
 The abundance of sea stacks and natural rock pools, combined with the crashing waves of the North Atlantic, make for an exhilarating day out.

 There is a mixture of excitement and nerves in our group as we start our trek along the coastline from Ballintoy Harbour to our starting point.
 But we are in good hands.
 Paul from Coasteering NI is a jolly soul who seems intent on showing us a good time.
 In fact, he seems positively buzzing to be able to show another group of newbies this amazing place that he calls home.
-As we wade into the water off a small pebble beach, there is an audible shriek as the frigid water drips down the back or our wetsuits.
+As we wade into the water off a small pebble beach, there is an audible shriek as the frigid water drips down the back of our wetsuits.
 But our minds are diverted from the cold in a matter of minutes as Paul gets us to scale a rather sheer looking cliff before taking on our first jump of the day into a narrow rock pool some 8ft below.
 From there we crawl, sidestep, climb, belly flop and doggy paddle our way towards the main attraction – a series of cliff jumps that build up to a mega 40ft jump.
 The group becomes more confident as we jump slightly bigger jumps each time.
 Although I have to confess, none of us were brave enough to take on the monster.

 And just when we think it’s all coming to a close, as we make our way back to the car Paul has one last surprise for us.
 The Washing Machine is a natural rock pool just in front of the harbour.
 We all jump into the Jacuzzi like froth.
 Before we know it, waves engulf us, sending us quite literally into a spin.
 We all whoop with delight, begging for more.
 Our wishes are granted as a perfect set approaches, sending one monstrous break after another right on top of our hyper faces.

 The north Antrim coast is blessed with incredible surf.
 From Portballintrae right along to Downhill beach beyond Portstewart, the coastline has a total of seven good surfing beaches to choose from.
-Which means that all ability levels are catered for, from surf pros to total beginners.
+This means that all ability levels are catered for, from surf pros to total beginners.
 We opted to surf at White Rocks which sits at the far end of Portrush’s East Strand.
 Tucked around a corner with the Skerries Island out in front and an unobstructed view of the glorious coastline to the east, I challenge you to find a more spectacular spot!

 There is an abundance of great surf schools dotted along the coast too, making board rental and lessons an absolute cinch to organise.
 We book an early morning lesson with Hanno from Alive Surf School.
-Despite the fact that he usually runs his lessons from the West Strand in Portrush he is more than happy to takes us to the more picturesque White Rocks beach.
+Despite the fact that he usually runs his lessons from the West Strand in Portrush he is more than happy to take us to the more picturesque White Rocks beach.